 Donations to qualified organizations that are “non-50% charities” are subject to a 30% of AGI limitation.
 Examples of these are veterans organizations, fraternal societies, and nonprofit cemeteries.
 Deductible amounts spent on behalf of a student living with the taxpayer are also subject to the 30% limit.

-The last limitation, 20% AGI limitation, applies to capital gain property contributed to 30% charities.
+The 20% AGI limitation, applies to capital gain property contributed to 30% charities.

-The Tax Cuts and Jobs Act increased the AGI limitation for cash contributions to public and charities and certain private foundations to 60 percent from 50 percent.
+The Tax Cuts and Jobs Act, passed in December 2017, increased the AGI limitation for cash contributions to public and charities and certain private foundations to 60 percent from 50 percent.
 No changes were made to the 30 percent and 20 percent limitations.
 The 60 percent AGI limitation is effective for tax years beginning after Dec.
 31, 2017 and before Jan.
 1, 2026.